HelmholtzAI-FZJ/hearts-gym/docs/readme.md

 python train.py
 ```

+Common errors at this point:

-If you encounter memory errors, the simplest solution is to set a
+- If you encounter memory errors, the simplest solution is to set a
   lower number of worker processes (`'num_workers'` in the `config`
   dictionary).
 By default, all CPUs and all GPUs are used.
+- If your operating system complains about a low `ulimit`, please
+  execute `ulimit -n 8192` (or whatever your operating system
+  recommends) after activating your environment each time.
+- If you encounter GPU errors, make sure your CUDA and cuDNN versions
+  match the ones expected by your deep learning framework.
+You may
+  also set `num_gpus` in the `config` dictionary to 0 to forego these
+  troubles for a small loss in speed.

 If everything worked correctly, you should see a table summarizing
 test results of your learned agent against other agents printed on